dagraham/plm-dgraham/README.md

 ### History

-Some variant of *plm* has been used since 2014 to schedule tennis doubles matches for a group of around 30 tennis players.
-Play still occurs weekly on Tuesdays using as many courts as necessary and the schedules are made for a three months (one quarter) at a time.
+Some variant of *plm* has been used privately since 2014 to schedule tennis doubles matches for a group of around 30 tennis players.
+Play for this group occurs weekly on Tuesdays using as many courts as necessary and the schedules are made for three months (one quarter) at a time.
 More recently, smaller Monday and Friday groups have been added each using at most one court.
 The process involves these steps.

-- Obtain a list of the dates that each player can play.
+- Obtain from each player a list of the dates that the player can play.
 - Randomly sort available players for each date into groups of four taking account of previous pairings.
 - From each group, randomly select a 'captain' taking account of previous selections.
 - Produce a "user friendly" version of the schedule organized both by date and by player.
 - Send the completed schedule to each player.

-The current version of this program automates each of the steps in this process and allows some flexibility in scheduling dates, indicating a willingness to be a substitute, specifying the number of players per court (doubles or singles), and so forth.
+The current version of this program automates each of the steps in this process and allows some flexibility in scheduling dates, indicating a willingness to be a possible substitute, specifying the number of players per court (doubles or singles), and so forth.
 A further change is that all information relevant to a project is now stored in a single, project file in *yaml* format with players's responses listing the dates that the player *can* play rather than the dates the player *cannot* play.
-A final change is that *plm* is now available both from *PyPi*, [plm-dgraham](https://pypi.org/project/plm-dgraham/), and from *GitHub*, [dagraham/plm-dgraham](https://github.com/dagraham/plm-dgraham).
+A final change is that *plm* is now publically available both from *PyPi*, [plm-dgraham](https://pypi.org/project/plm-dgraham/), and from *GitHub*, [dagraham/plm-dgraham](https://github.com/dagraham/plm-dgraham).

 ### Requirements

-The program requires `python3` which must be installed on your system.
-To check this open a terminal window and execute the following.
+This program requires `python3` which must be installed on your system.
+To check for this requirement, open a terminal window and execute:

 		~ % which python3